Saloni098/Saloni098/README.md

 ## **About Me 😊😊**

+A computer science undergrad, a developer, a reader, a writer and a designer-in-making.
+I like to work with grids, push pixels on screens, draft beautiful letters, spill ugly code on weekdays and cry over bad designs on weekends.
+And yes, I also take bad photos, entertain lame jokes and sing when no one is around.
+I'm currently walking around in Kanpur and helping a startup build.
+But hey, nice to meet you!

+### Quick Facts

 - 👨🏻‍🎓 I am a tutor at The Girl Code and a mentee at Codess.cafe.
 - 📚 I am a junior(CSE) at PSIT, Kanpur.
 - 👀 I’m interested in UX Designing, Python, Machine Learning and Web Devlopment.